 We seek to worship God and share the love of Jesus through serving the community

-Yours, a partner in the witnessing of Jesus Christ, Dave Bishop (Rev)
+Yours in the service of our Lord Jesus, Dave Bishop (Rev)